On Equivalence Between Decentralized Policy-Profile Mixtures and Behavioral Coordination Policies in Multi-Agent Systems: Introduction

 \section{Introduction}

-The \emph{stochastic control} literature~\cite{witsenhausen1979structure,WalrandV83,witsenhausen1973standard,nayyarMT2011,nayyarAT2013} has extensively studied sequential decision making for cooperative multi-agent systems.
-The primary focus has been on \mapomdp s (Multi-Agent POMDPs)---wherein all agents in the team optimize a single (long-term) cost.
-In this context, the seminal work~\cite{nayyarMT2011,nayyarAT2013} on the common-information approach to decentralized teams, solves for the optimal control using a coordinator who knows only the common information of all the agents.
-A core structural result is showing the equivalence between pure (deterministic) decentralized policy-profiles and pure coordination profiles.

-This paper investigates the more general situation for a team where one long-term (objective) cost must be minimized, while maintaining multiple other long-term (constraint) costs within prescribed limits.
-Such considerations arise in several real-world applications---in communication networks, traffic management, energy-grid optimization, e-commerce pricing, environmental monitoring, etc.---where efficient operation must be balanced with maintaining safe operating margins.
-For this, we study a general model of a \textit{cooperative \textbf{M}ulti-\textbf{A}gent \textbf{C}onstrained \textbf{P}artially \textbf{O}bservable \textbf{M}arkov \textbf{D}ecision \textbf{P}rocess}, or simply (a cooperative) \macpomdp.
-Optimal solutions for the constrained problem~\cite{khan2023} require randomization.
-Since the multi-agent context allows different forms of randomization---at a high-level, decentralized versus joint (across all agents)---, in this paper, our goal is to develop a better understanding of them.
+Sequential decision making for cooperative multi-agent systems has been studied extensively in \emph{stochastic control}~\cite{witsenhausen1979structure,WalrandV83,witsenhausen1973standard,nayyarMT2011,nayyar13}, with the focus on \mapomdp s (Multi-Agent POMDPs) where all agents in the team optimize a single (long-term) cost.
+In this context, using the common information approach, \cite{nayyarMT2011,nayyar13} solve for the optimal control via a coordinator who knows only the common information of all the agents.
+There, a core structural result shows equivalence between pure (deterministic) decentralized policy-profiles and pure coordination profiles for systems with a finite number of states.
+This paper investigates the more general situation where one long-term (objective) cost must be minimized, while maintaining multiple other long-term (constraint) costs within prescribed limits.
+Such considerations arise in several real-world applications---such as communication networks, traffic management, energy-grid optimization, e-commerce pricing, environmental monitoring, etc.---where efficient operation must be balanced with maintaining safe operating margins.
+For this, we study a \textit{cooperative \textbf{M}ulti-\textbf{A}gent \textbf{C}onstrained \textbf{P}artially \textbf{O}bservable \textbf{M}arkov \textbf{D}ecision \textbf{P}rocess}, or simply (a cooperative) \macpomdp.